cirosantilli/notes/stack-overflow-google-rank-rep.md

     This would counter voting fraud, e.g. of close groups of friends which upvote each other a lot.

+Another problem this would solve: multiple site split silliness: <http://meta.stackoverflow.com/questions/271989/does-it-pay-to-spin-off-sites> Since there is no human moderation, only algorithms, splitting websites makes no sense.

 ## Extra problem: how to deal with too broad questions and give people meaningful reputation?

 This is unrelated (?), but is a major problem.